andreagemelli/doc2graph/README.md

 ---
 ## Training
-1. To train our **Doc2Graph** model (using CPU) use:
+1. To train yours **Doc2Graph** model (using CPU) use:
 ```
-python src/train.py [SETTINGS]
+python src/main.py [SETTINGS]
 ```
 2. Instead, to test a trained **Doc2Graph** model (using GPU) [weights can be one or more file]:
 ```
 python src/train.py [SETTINGS] --gpu 0 --test --weights *.pt
 ```
-The project can be customized either changing directly `configs/base.yaml` file or providing these flags when calling `src/train.py`.
+The project can be customized either changing directly `configs/base.yaml` file or providing these flags when calling `src/main.py`.

 **Features**
  - --add-geom: True / False (to add positional features to graph nodes)